How to Form a Nonprofit in Wisconsin

 The most common types of Wisconsin Nonprofit Corporations are:

-- Wisconsin Public-benefit Nonprofit Corporations
+Wisconsin Public-benefit Nonprofit Corporation

-Organized for the general public benefit, rather than for the interest of its members or shareholders
+- Organized for the general public benefit, rather than for the interest of its members or shareholders

-Formed primarily for social, educational, recreational or charitable purposes
+- Formed primarily for social, educational, recreational or charitable purposes

-Examples are food banks and youth sports organizations
+- Examples are food banks and youth sports organizations

-- Wisconsin Religious Corporation
+Wisconsin Religious Corporation

-Organized to promote religious purposes
+- Organized to promote religious purposes

-Subject to less complicated filing and reporting requirements than other types of Corporations
+- Subject to less complicated filing and reporting requirements than other types of Corporations

-May be exempt from regulations governing non-religious groups performing the same services
+- May be exempt from regulations governing non-religious groups performing the same services

-- Wisconsin Mutual-benefit Nonprofit Corporation
+Wisconsin Mutual-benefit Nonprofit Corporation

-Serves its members in ways other than just distributing profits to them
+- Serves its members in ways other than just distributing profits to them

-Cannot obtain IRS tax-exempt status as a charitable organization
+- Cannot obtain IRS tax-exempt status as a charitable organization

-Pays the same taxes as For-profit Corporations
+- Pays the same taxes as For-profit Corporations

 While most federal tax exempt organizations are Nonprofit Corporations, registering a Wisconsin Nonprofit Corporation